-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning By (date): Other: Rolling C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Weeks if notified d thereafter Deadline for housing deposit (MMD June 15th Amount of housing deposit: \$200.00 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-X NO If yes, maximum period of postponeme C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Vaa No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action ~~~ , Yes No
+Yes No C15 Are first-time, first-year students accepted for terms other than the х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): X By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: thereafter Deadline for housing deposit (MMD June 15th Amount of housing deposit: \$200.00 Refundable if student does not enroll?
+Yes, in full X Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after Х C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, Х C20 Common Application: Question removed from CDS.
+(Initiated during 20 06-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Yes No Does your institution offer an early decision plan (an admission plan х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date - Other early decision plan closing date - Other early decision plan notification date - For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: -

+C22 Early action

+Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Do you have a nonbinding early action plan whereby students are lf "yes," please complete the following: х

+Early action closing date

+Early action notification date

+Yes No

+Is your early action plan a "restrictive" plan under which you limit